 Q: How do I drop my group if I am no longer able or interested in participating in the study group I joined?

 A: Please drop your group through the SLC Study Group Registration Website or ask your facilitator to drop you.
-You will be automatically dropped if you do not attend for two consecutive or three total sessions without contacting your facilitator, but as students may be waiting on the waitlist for your spot we ask that you drop your group promptly.
+You will be automatically dropped if you do not attend for three sessions in a term, but as students may be waiting on the waitlist for your spot we ask that you drop your group promptly.